polkachu/polkadot-validator/README.md

-# Polkadot Validation Node Ansible Setup
+# Polkadot Validation Node Ansible Setup test

 This repo is to set up the Polkadot Validation node.
 This repo is heavily influenced by https://github.com/w3f/polkadot-validator-setup, the official Polkadot secure setup guide.